Last updated: July 19, 2021See earnings proof and tips on reducing DNF's

-Panelbase is a website that will pay you to complete surveys.
+Panelbase is a website that pays you to complete surveys.
 It’s free to join and available to users in the UK.
-In this blog post I will do a full review and give tips on how you can earn the most rewards from them.
+This article is a full review of Panelbase and a few tips on how to earn the most financial rewards from them.

 I’ve been a member for a while and my total earnings are now over £50.
-I only use the website sparingly but have still managed to earn worthwhile amounts.
-Now I have some experience at the website I thought it would be a good time to do an honest review.
+I only use the website sparingly to completed paid surveys for a bit of extra cash.
+Now I have some experience at the website I thought it’s a good time to do an honest review.
 If you’ve never visited the website before, the address is panelbase.net.

 I’m only doing this because unfortunately lots of other bloggers like to review survey websites and tell you how good they are yet they have no proof they actually use them.
 They only write the reviews to get themselves traffic and affiliate income.
-Please be aware of that.
-You can click on the image to see it in full size.
+So let’s get on with an honest review.

 Review of the positives about Panelbase